 Alex soon realized there was no winning this battle.
 He came around, Dylan Elizabeth was born June, 2014.

 I never admitted Dylan’s name was from 90210 until Luke Perry passed away.
 I had told him I thought it was an adorable name, I never gave a solid reason why I wanted it (but he had a feeling).
 If I did, he would have insisted we name our 2nd after his favorite Star Trek character, Worf.
 I kept this a secrete for the well-being of Tabitha.

-When the news broke of Luke Perry’s stroke last week, I have not stopped thinking him.
-I keep googling his name, hoping for a positive update.
+When the news broke of Luke Perry’s stroke, I had stopped thinking him.

-Just 4-5 days after his massive stroke he was gone.
+Just 4 -5 days after his massive stroke it was reported he died.

 I felt such incredible sadness come over me for a person I have never met but meant so much to my adolescence and early adulthood.
 The feeling didn’t go away, I couldn’t stop thinking about him, his family and searching.

 I always thought I would meet him at one of those conventions, tell him something funny/embarrassing (easy to do with me) and take a picture with him and my Dylan that I would cherish forever.
 It never got that chance.
 I am going to be better about living in the moment, if I see something do it.
 You never know if you will have that chance again.

 I heard the first episode of BH90210 will be dedicated to Luke/Dylan’s untimely death.
 With days away from the premiere, my excitement is growing but still not where it would be.
 I do wish I had friends who like 90210 like I do.
 I would love to have a viewing party.

 Will you be watching BH90210?
 What are you looking forward to most?

 I’ve got my new BH shirt ready.
 Can’t wait to see where they take the storyline.